zoxpx/pxdocs/content/install-with-other/operate-and-maintain/performance-and-tuning/tuning.md

 If you are upgrading to 1.3 and want to add a journal device to an existing node, follow [these instructions](/portworx-install-with-kubernetes/operate-and-maintain-on-kubernetes/add-journal-dev).

 ## Volume granular performance tuning
-By default, Portworx will try to auto tune the IO profile setting for a given volume by learning from the access patterns.
-However, this algorithm can be overridden and a specific profile can be chosen.

-The IO profile can be selected while creating the volume via the `io_profile` flag.
+Portworx optimizes performance for specific application access patterns.
+These can be set by specifying an `io_profile` while creating the volume.
 For example:

 ```text
 pxctl volume create --size=10 --repl=3 --io_profile=sequential demovolume